MonCore/moncore/README.md

 ---

-## MonCore is a regulator-grade **financial operating system** architected as a ledger-first financial kernel for issuer-led banking, payments, and embedded finance.
+MonCore is a regulator-grade **financial operating system** architected as a ledger-first financial kernel for issuer-led banking, payments, and embedded finance.

-### Plug-and-Play Regulated Product Backend
+### Plug-and-Play Financial Operating System (Regulated Product Backend)

-MonCore provides a full plug-and-play regulated product backend.
+MonCore is a Financial Operating System providing a full plug-and-play regulated product backend.

 Products built on MonCore do not integrate authentication, onboarding, compliance, payments, cards, reconciliation, or settlement systems independently.